-If any of you follow me on Twitter, you’ve probably seen pictures of my adorable puppy.
+If any of you follow me on Twitter or Instgram, you've probably seen pictures of my adorable puppy.

 After the big litter, she had a smaller litter, and a puppy got stuck.
 She was too young to breed and panicked, so the "breeder" (puppy mill owner?) spayed her and rehomed her to us.

-Every time we go visit my mom, who has two Yorkshire Terriers, T loves to play with all of the dogs, loves to walk with them, and I’ve even caught her cuddling with one of them once.
-She doesn’t like to admit it though.
+Every time we go visit my mom, who has two Yorkshire Terriers, our dog loves to play with all of the dogs, loves to walk with them, and I've even caught her cuddling with one of them once.
+She doesn't like to admit it though.

 So you can imagine that we've felt a little guilty for making her an only-dog for so long.
 We're constantly trying to battle our urge to get her a friend and to add to our family with another little dog, because really, if you already have one what's one more?
 But we've been trying to remind ourselves that, despite our wanting to get another dog, we don't own our apartment (thank god) and we won't be buying until 2013.

 After weeks (months) of consideration, we've decided to take the plunge.
 We will be staying here for fear of moving (and it's a great fear) until we buy a house.
 The place that we are in allows pets and has parks and fields nearby.

 And T is bored out of her brain when we are gone during the day.
 It's only fair to her.